Daemach/cbdebugger/readme.md

 	HTTP Visualizer
 </p>

 The debugger will track all incoming http calls into your application.
-It will show you all the relevant method, query string, form params, headers, and even the HTTP Body (if enabled).
+It will show you all the relevant methods, query strings, form params, headers, and even the HTTP Body (if enabled).
 By default, the HTTP Body is ignored as it can be big and tracking it on every request can reduce performance.
 However, you can easily turn it on and inspect the incoming packets.

 ```js
 requestTracker = {